-The M Litt workshops at Strathclyde provide a supportive framework in which these — and many other — questions can be considered in practical and artistically rigorous ways.
+Our MLitt workshops provide a supportive framework in which these – and many other – questions can be considered in practical and artistically rigorous ways.

 Joan Didion once said that we tell ourselves stories in order to live.
-The Skills Workshop in semester 1 prepares you for the writing life with an emphasis on the practical and strategic side of creative development.
+The Semester 1 Skills Workshop prepares you for the writing life with an emphasis on the practical and strategic side of creative development.

 - the publishing market, the broadcasting landscape